-Stocks hit records as New Hampshire votes, Powell testifies
+As New Hampshire votes S&P, Nasdaq hit fresh records

 |LYFT INC.

-Looking at commodities, West Texas Intermediate crude oil was up 1.7 percent at $50.40 a barrel and gold was down 0.2 percent near $1,576 an ounce.
+Looking at commodities, West Texas Intermediate settled higher at $49.82 a barrel and gold was down to $1.571 an ounce.

 U.S. Treasurys fell ahead of Powell’s testimony, causing the yield on the 10-year note to climb by 2.9 basis points to 1.576 percent.